nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 On gradient descent, the idea is to start at some initial position, then, over a series of iterations, move in the direction opposed to the direction of the objective function's gradient vector.
-That strikes me as a bit of a mouthful, but the important thing here is really to remember that the gradient of your function at a given point is effectively pointing in the direction of steepest ascent, so it holds that the negative of the gradient points in the direction of steepest descent.
+That strikes me as a bit of a mouthful, but the important thing here is really to remember that the gradient of your function at a given point is effectively pointing in the direction of steepest **ascent**, so it holds that the negative of the gradient points in the direction of steepest **descent**.

 For more information on why that's actually the case, [this](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/the-gradient), [this](https://www.youtube.com/watch?v=TNwHXWApyH4), and [this](https://www.geogebra.org/m/bxhwxr2x) are all helpful.

-#### Seeing it in action
+If we animate the path the algorithm takes as it moves towards the minimum, it looks like this:

 {{< figure src="/images/blog/05/HimmelblauGradientDescentAnimation.gif" title="Gradient descent on Himmelblau's function">}}